On Verge Of Impeachment Vote, First-Term, Moderate Democrats Weigh A Political Risk

 "I think what people expect from me is to use my experience as a veteran, as a federal prosecutor, even as a mother and someone who cares deeply about our Democracy, is to make decisions that I think will be in the best interest of our country and New Jersey and that's what I've tried to do," Sherrill said.

-They will be closely watched on the House floor on Wednesday, when the lower chamber is expected to take its historic vote.
-The moderates, despite all the pressure, are expected to join the Democratic-controlled House to approve the articles.
+These representatives will be closely watched on the House floor on Wednesday, when the lower chamber is expected to take its historic vote.
+The moderates, despite all the pressure, are expected to join the Democrat-controlled House to approve the articles.

-And they'll let the vote's impact and the rest of history play out — re-elections or not — come next year.
+And they'll let the vote's impact and the rest of history play out — reelections or not — come next year.